dabit3/amplify-photo-sharing-workshop/README.md

 - Specify the AWS Region: us-east-1 || us-west-2 || eu-central-1
 - Specify the username of the new IAM user: amplify-cli-user
 > In the AWS Console, click Next: Permissions, Next: Tags, Next: Review, & Create User to create the new IAM user.
-Then, return to the command line & press Enter.
+Then return to the command line & press Enter.
 - Enter the access key of the newly created user:
 ? accessKeyId: (<YOUR_ACCESS_KEY_ID>)
 ? secretAccessKey: (<YOUR_SECRET_ACCESS_KEY>)
 - Profile Name: amplify-cli-user
 ```